GiedriusT/tamulaitis-page/README.md

 ## Running locally

 1. Clone this repository
-2. Install dependencies with `npm install`
+2. Install dependencies with `yarn`
-3. Run `npm start` to start the development server
+3. Run `yarn run dev` to start the development server
 4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result

 ## Documentation